 Click on the map below to bring schools in the selected region to the top of the list:

-Major in Film Studies
+A future in Film Studies

-Studying film results in a curious combination of art, engineering, and interacting with people.
+Studying film results in a curious combination of art, engineering and interacting with people.
 There are many different jobs that stem from the film industry: screenwriting, acting, video editing, camera operating, directing, producing, working with lighting, mixing sound, costuming, as well as a host of other positions depending on what area of film studies you’re most interested in.
-Every detail of a film, from the stirring of birds in trees to the dialogue between two main characters is meticulously planned and executed by an entire team of people.
+Every detail of a film, from the stirring of birds in trees to the dialogue between two main characters, is meticulously planned and executed by an entire team of people.
 There’s also a wide variety in the types of films you can make: documentaries, narrative films, experimental films, reality TV—the list goes on and on.

-If you decide to major in film studies, you’ll find yourself shooting and editing scenes again and again until they match your vision, taking criticism from and giving criticism to fellow classmates, collecting props and actors for your films, following orders when working on someone else’s project, and spending countless hours getting the cast, crew, and equipment necessary for a shoot.
+If you decide to major in film studies, you’ll find yourself shooting and editing scenes again and again until they match your vision, taking criticism from and giving criticism to fellow classmates, collecting props and actors for your films, following orders when working on someone else’s project and spending countless hours getting the cast, crew, and equipment necessary for a shoot.
 Of course, you’ll spend a lot of time watching films, but overall, this major is very interactive and hands on.

 When considering film studies as a potential major, it helps if you’re the type of person who’s simultaneously creative and patient, as well as observant and willing to work with others.
 Thriving under pressure is also a must, as with anything in the film industry, time is money.
 Your adaptability will also be called into play because you’ll have the opportunity to try out a host of different types of “positions” as you learn about the world of film.
 One day might find you editing the final takes of a film while another will find you coordinating equipment or serving as production manager.
-Other necessary skills are good hand-eye coordination, critical thinking, project management, physical stamina, and a knack for using the computer.
+Other necessary skills are good hand-eye coordination, critical thinking, project management, physical stamina and a knack for using the computer.

-The film industry is fiercely competitive, so honing your skills, competence, and knowledge is key for capturing a great job.
+The film industry is fiercely competitive, so honing your skills, competence and knowledge is key for capturing a great job.
 It’s also important to get involved with as many different film projects as you can—simply to gain experience.
-As far as location goes, entertainment hubs such as New York, Los Angeles, and Atlanta will have far more job openings for aspiring editors, directors, and other film studies majors; however, the competition will be all the more intense due to the huge number of creatives living in those areas.
+As far as location goes, entertainment hubs such as New York, Los Angeles and Atlanta will have far more job openings for aspiring editors, directors and other film studies majors.
+However, the competition will be all the more intense due to the huge number of creatives living in those areas.